perladvent/perldotcom/content/article/bang-bang.md

 The `-X` always turns off warnings.

 The shebang (`-X`) is taken in priority versus the command line and no warning is reported.
-Same if we execute the file with `perl -W disable-warnings.pl`.
+It's the same if we execute the file with `perl -W disable-warnings.pl`.

 We could imagine that's a rule to resolve conflicts with "last seen" parameter but wait, it's not that simple.